modernmt/modernmt/INSTALL.md

   More cores generally will give you a faster training and translation request throughput.
   More clock speed will generally give you a faster translation for the single request.

-Memory: >50GB needed to train 1B words
+Memory:
+  Min 5GB
+  + ~5GB each 100M words of training.

 # Support